Circle Centre Mall: Renovation

 In February 2018, the Simon Property Group announced a multimillion-dollar renovation for Circle Centre, its largest ever, that would be worked on over the next two years.
 The project includes improvements to bathrooms, flooring, lighting, elevators, and entrances.
 The third-floor food court will have new lounge areas, banquette seating, and community tables to attract more restaurant patrons.
 When asked about the outlook for Circle Centre in view of the loss of its remaining anchor store and of smaller retailers, the mall's general manager said that she envisioned the mall becoming a hybrid of traditional and non-traditional retail.
 In 2015, a proposal had been put forth to add residential units, but that is not part of the current project.
 The project also does not address what would be done with the space occupied by Carson's.

 On April 1, 2021, day-to-day management of the mall was taken over by JLL.
 Simon continued to handle leasing, until they sold their remaining stake in December 2021 to the Circle Centre Development Company.

 In December 2023, the Circle Centre Development Company announced that it had reached an agreement to sell the mall to Hendricks Commercial Properties.
 Hendricks had previously redeveloped the other public spaces in Indiana plans to spend about $600 million over the next ten years to redevelop the mall into an “open air, pedestrian-focused campus with housing, offices and shopping”.
 The acquisition was completed on April 24, 2024.
+The mall closed permanently on December 31, 2025, to allow the redevelopment to begin.
+The first phase, which is targeted to open in 2029, will include 400000 sqft of retail, dining, and entertainment; 100000 sqft of office space, and more than 300 apartments, along with public plazas and green spaces.
+Restaurants and other businesses that face the streets will continue to operate during the redevelopment.
+The campus will be known as Traction Yards.